waitimconfused/confusion-website/README.md

 Have you ever had an idea, but no where to put it?
 What about multiple projects, stored with no organization?

 **THIS** is a place for those kinds of things.
-Random projects, that don't have to make sense!
+Random projects, keeped nice and tidy!

 ## How